thanhhhl/lanthanh/pages/Neurological mechanism of tobacco dependence.md

   1 Imaging Tobacco Smoking with PET and SPECT - 2 Imaging beta 2*-Nicotinic Acetylcholine Receptors - 2.2 Imaging the Upregulation of beta 2*-nAChRs in Tobacco Smokers
   In order to help the subjects quit smoking, we used contingency man- agement techniques (Staley et al. 2006).
 In the ﬁrst paper, we demonstrated that tobacco smokers at 7–9 days of abstinence have signiﬁcantly higher β2*-nAChR availability in the cortex, striatum, and cerebellum compared to a group of age- and sex-matched nonsmokers (Fig. 2).
   4
-  1 Imaging Tobacco Smoking with PET and SPECT - 2 Imaging beta 2*-Nicotinic Acetylcholine Receptors - 2.3 Imaging the Normalization of beta 2*-nAChRs in Tobacco Smokers
+  Imaging beta 2*-Nicotinic Acetylcholine Receptors - Imaging the Normalization of beta 2*-nAChRs in Tobacco Smokers**
 - The postmortem study (Breese et al. 1997) indicated that smokers who had quit smoking at least two months prior to their death had β2*-nAChRs levels similar to controls.
 - 5
 - However, smokers in the study had quit anywhere from 2 months to 30 years prior to their death, so the study did not shed light on the acute time course of receptor changes (e.g., during acute withdrawal in the ﬁrst few months of abstinence, when relapse rates are high…